Dart Valley, Devon, UK – 7th to 10th June 2019

 “Another world is not only possible, she is on her way.
 On a quiet day, I can hear her breathing.” – Arundhati Roy

 In 2018 we are delighted to host our second Way of Nature Women’s programme: a very special experience to support rest, reconnection, and opening up to the power of the wild feminine.

 The journey, guided by two highly experienced and deeply caring guides, will take place in the unspoilt beauty of the Dart Valley.
-There, over four days, the group will explore capacities for reconnection, relaxation, presence and the cultivation of universal energy.
+There, over five days, the group will explore capacities for reconnection, relaxation, presence and the cultivation of universal energy.
 At the heart of the process there will be a 24 hour ‘solo’ – a period of time all alone in Nature.
 This is a rich and often unforgettable exercise practiced by people throughout time.
 Around the ‘solo’ there will be space to share stories and wisdom around the fire, and to help each other take magic from the experience back home.

 This programme will be set around a camp next to the river Dart in the exquisite Dart valley.
 The journey will weave in and out of Dartmoor, ancient woodland, enchanted moss-covered boulders, lichen-encrusted tree trunks and pools of crystal clear water to swim and delight in.
 All the while the journey will be supported by the flow of the river as she twists, turns, rushes and drops into serene stillness.